ome/omero-guides/iviewer_viewing.rst

 #.
 To change the Lookup Table (LUT) of a particular channel, click on the downward facing arrow next to the channel label |image1b|.

 #.
 In the menu, select the LUT you wish to use.
+You can find here all the LUTs which are supported in ImageJ.

    |image1c|